Parts of An Expository Essay

 Tip: Remember to explain how each solution can solve the problem!

 Take note that this is only one possible structure you can use – you should choose the structure most apt for the question you’re working on!
-Check out our iThink magazines for essay notes on the possible structures for writing different expository essays.

 The last key element in the expository essay is your conclusion, where you should reiterate your stand and main arguments.
 You can also propose a solution to the central problem that you discussed in your essay.
 One common mistake that students make is introducing new information in the conclusion, which can confuse readers!